tantaman/vanilla-fetch/README.md

 # Deferred Fetching & Render-then-fetch

-Hopefully its pretty straightforward to see how to do defferred fetching (return a promise or use a geneartor).
-Render-then-fetch can be done with effects but I do think something suspense-like still does have a role to play here.
+From the generator example, hopefully its pretty straightforward to see how to do defer fetching.
+Either return a promise or return a geneartor with no "initial" state.

+Render then fetch is a twist on deferred fetching.

 # Other

+The abstractions

+If I stick with `React` I'll likely use suspense but with the patterns outlined above because:

+1. Suspense will be idiomatic and familiar to other devs
+2. Will hopefully outweigh the costs of custom code

+but it does seem

 - I've never used `Vue` but this `fetch as sibling` makes the view much "dumber" and much more akin to templates that were used back in the day.
 Seems like a good fit for `Vue`.
 - This little repository is an exploration of those questions before making data fetching pattern recommendations for https://aphrodite.sh users.